-2023 \$ 2022 \$
+- 2024 \$ 2023 \$

 10 Intangible Assets

-Gaming Machine Entitlements 72,080 72,080
+Gaming Machine Entitlements Total 72,080 72,080 72,080 72,080

-Total 72,080 72,080

-The gaming machine entitlements, radio jingle production and web site design are considered as intangible assets as per AASB 138 and have been brought to account at cost.
+The gaming machine entitlements are considered as intangible assets as per AASB 138 and have been brought to account at cost.
 The gaming machine entitlements are not amortised as they do have a limited market to sell.
-The market valuation of entitlements as at 30 June 2023 did not materially vary from the reported costs as shown in the Club financial report, therefore no revaluation of the asset was undertaken.
-The radio jingle production is for a limited period of broadcast which ceased as at 30 June 2023, therefore the asset has been amortised to nil.
-The web site design is for a limited period of display and has now been ceased as at 30th June 2023, therefore the asset has been amortised to nil.
+The market valuation of entitlements as at 30 June 2024 did not materially vary from the reported costs as shown in the Club financial report, therefore no revaluation of the asset was undertaken.